cs-si-ucr/cs10/docs/lab08.md

 > origami

 # Excercise 5

+DO NOT IMPLEMENT THE FUNCTIONS BELOW.
+READ INSTRUCTIONS.

 The code below implements a guessing game.
 There are some function headers given to you.